FierceEagle/fierceeagle.github.io/index.md

 ### Anything else?

-We wish you all a Merry Christmas and a Happy New Year.
-May your Plum Pudding be scrumptious.
+Although it might date the creation of this data story a little bit, we wish you all Happy Holidays and a hopefully better 2021.
+Take an example from the